fadion/ValidatorAssistant/README.md

 For the same model or form, you may need to apply new rules or remove uneeded ones.
 Let's say that for the registration process, you just need the username and email fields, while for the profile form there are a bunch of others.
 Sure, you can build two different validation classes, but there's a better way.
 Scope!

-You can define as much scopes as you like using simple PHP class properties.
+You can define as many scopes as you like using simple PHP class properties.
 Look at the following example:

 ```php
 // Default rules